 Establishment of Theca and Granulosa Cell Co-Culture Using Inverted Inserts

-Demonstrator:
+Demonstrator: Veronica Schreiter

 Prepare the inoculation chamber for culturing theca cells [1].
 Place the coated insert upside down into a larger plate, such as a 12-well plate [2].
 Place the cut and autoclaved tube on top of the inverted insert, ensuring it fits securely to prevent media leakage [3].